greenrazer/TDAGGER/ARCHITECTURE.md

 # Architecture

 > [!WARNING]
-> This is a work in progress
+> This is an early work in progress.

-## Problems
+## Overview

 - It is hard to tell things about models automatically, like total_flops, memory_reads, memory_writes
 - It is hard to remove batch dimensions from models when needed.
--
+- Most IRs are made for performance vs portability

+The vast majority of neural networks are just Tensor Directed Acyclic Graphs(TDAGs) with control flow (conditional branching, dynamic-length loops, dynamic shapes ...) only at the top level.

 ## Goal

-- Split the model into a series of Tensor Directed Acyclic Graphs(TDAGs)(no conditional branching, dynamic-length loops, ...)
+- Split the model into a series of TDAGs
 - TDAGs have very few core operations
 - Each TDAG can be thought of as a "jit.trace" of a neural network.
 - TDAGs input is a list of tensors
 - TDAGs output a list of tensors
-- Connect TDAGs via control flow only at the top level (conditional branching, dynamic-length loops, ...)
+- Connect TDAGs via control flow only at the top level.
+- Enable developers to extract TDAGs for reuse in other applications easily.
+- Enable easy graph modification.

+## Implementation

-## Tensor Types
+### Tensor Types

 - input: defined at runtime
 - parameter: learnable parameter
 - buffer: a non-learnable parameter that can change at runtime
 - const : a non-learnable parameter that cannot change at runtime

-## Op IR
+### Op IR

 - Each Op has inputs and a spec
 - inputs contain names of ops and tensors in the graph and are